MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mktemp-s-wmktemp-s.md

 **_mktemp_s** can create a maximum of 26 unique file names for any given combination of *base* and *nameTemplate* values.
 Therefore, FNZ12345 is the last unique file name **_mktemp_s** can create for the *base* and *nameTemplate* values used in this example.

 In C++, using these functions is simplified by template overloads; the overloads can infer buffer length automatically (eliminating the need to specify a size argument) and they can automatically replace older, non-secure functions with their newer, secure counterparts.
-For more information, see [Secure Template Overloads](../../c-runtime-library/secure-template-overloads.md).
+For more information, see [Secure template overloads](../secure-template-overloads.md).

 ## Requirements